Wjmoore32001/EzyReadComics/README.md

 # EzyReadComics

-EzyReadComics is a Django web app for helping comic readers figure out what to read, where to start, browse comic information, and track their comic reading.
+EzyReadComics is a Django web app for helping comic readers browse comic runs, issues, collected volumes, and personal reading progress.

-The long-term goal is to make comics easier to approach by combining confirmed comic run information, issue data, collected-volume information, user reading progress, and practical starting-point guidance.
+The long-term goal is to make comics easier to approach by combining confirmed comic catalog data, official issue data, collected-volume information, user tracking, and future starting-point guidance.

 ## Project Status

 EzyReadComics is in active development.

-The current version is focused on building the foundation for:
+The current version is focused on building a reliable foundation for:

 - Confirmed comic catalog data
 - Comic run browsing
 - Issue browsing
 - Collected-volume browsing
+- One-shot handling for collected editions
 - Comic detail pages
 - User accounts
 - User comic tracking